DarraghGeo/poker-extval/README.md

 - `isBackdoorFlushDraw` - Three cards of the same suit (two away from flush)
 - `isOpenEndedStraightDraw` - One card away from straight on either end
 - `isInsideStraightDraw` - One card away from straight (needed card in middle)
+- `isStraightDraw` - Any type of straight draw (open-ended or inside, standard or wheel)

 #### Wheel Straight Support
 - `isStraightWheel` - Wheel straight (A-2-3-4-5)
 - `isOpenEndedStraightDrawWheel` - Open-ended draw using wheel ranking
 - `isInsideStraightDrawWheel` - Inside draw using wheel ranking

+#### Card Arrays
+- `keyCards` - Array of cards (sorted) that constitute the made hand or draw
+- `kickerCards` - Array of cards (sorted) that don't constitute the made hand or draw

 ### Example Response